SamirBou/hvac-sim-bac0/README.md

 pip install -r requirements.txt
 ```

-3. You can have a variety of different INI files specifying different port numbers or other BACnet communications paramters.
+3. You can have a variety of different INI files specifying different port numbers or other BACnet communications parameters.
 Visit the [BACpypes documentation](https://bacpypes.readthedocs.io/en/stable/samples/sample001.html) to learn more about this ini file.

 Example provided in repo root (`BACpypes.ini`):